JEE Advanced

 Eligiblity

-• Note: The total number of eligible candidates can be slightly greater than 2,50,000 in the presence of tied ranks/scores in any category.
+• Note: The total number of candidates may be slightly greater than 2,50,000 if there are tied ranks or scores in any category.

 Category-wise distribution of top 2,50,000 candidates: